OysterKing/Final-Year-Project/README.md

 21/10/15:
 Made the pcap reader into a class to be used by the translator.
 Saved the source and destination ip addresses in lists.

+22/10/15:
+Wrote a small translator class.
+At the moment it just extracts the last part of an ip address and prints it.
+Also added return statements to fucntions in pcapReader.